Medical-Image-Analysis-Laboratory/fabian_utils/README.md

  # Readme
 This repository contains a wrapper to run FaBIAN simulation tool via python.
+It will be use to do synthetic data augmentation on deformed segmentation maps.

 It contains some command-line commands that are listed below, as well as utility functions for preprocessing fetal brain model inputs prior running fabian (ex: fsl_clustering.py, Authors: Andrés le Boeuf, Hélène Lajoux).